pantheon-systems/documentation/source/content/guides/new-relic/03-monitor-new-relic.md

 ## Monitor and Improve Performance

-New Relic's Dashboard starts with a high-level breakdown of application performance by dividing response time into three segments in its main graph:
+New Relic's Dashboard opens with a high-level breakdown of application performance by dividing response time into three segments in its main graph:

 1. PHP Execution
 1. Database Queries (MySQL or Redis)
-1. External Requests (e.g. calls to third-party APIs)
+1. External Requests (calls to third-party APIs)

 Depending on which area you need to optimize, you will dig in to different areas of data.
 For instance, a lot of [time spent in the database](/guides/new-relic/debug-mysql-new-relic) could be the result of slow queries, or an elevated volume of queries overall.